Shanghai2017/spfx-extensions/src/extensions/nextTrainingInfo/README.md

     - `properties`: The data storage for each application customizer.
     - `Log.info`: Output when in debug mode, stripped out in production.
     - `Dialog.alert`: Pop up the dialog and show something.

+## Step 3

+1. Access `this.context.pageContext.list` to get the metadata of the current list.
+Check the list is available and the list is **Videos** list before continue.

+2. Access `window.g_listData.Row` to get the list items of the current list.
+It is creating TypeScript typing for it manually.

+3. Filter the training items later than today and sort them by time.

+4. Retrieve the top placeholder and check if it is available.

+5. Render the next training item into the top placeholder.